 The Old WTP in Weenen was built in 1997 to supply water to the Weenen Water Supply Scheme.
-The design capacity is $1.4 \,\mathrm{M}\ell/\mathrm{day}$ (Blue drop), however the plant has been producing $1.5 \,\mathrm{M}\ell/\mathrm{day}^{55}$ for the last 6 months. $1.6 \,\mathrm{M}\ell/\mathrm{day}$ is abstracted from the irrigation canal (via a 150mm diameter PVC pipeline), which obtains its water from the Bushmans River.
+The design capacity is 1.4 M l /day (Blue drop), however the plant has been producing 1.0 M l /day56 for the last 6 months due to loadshedding and refurbishment of all pumps.
+1.1 M l /day is abstracted from the irrigation canal (via a 150mm diameter PVC pipeline), which obtains its water from the Bushmans River.
 Water meter records are poor due to non-functional water meters.

 The New WTP in Weenen was built in 2015 to assist the Old WTP in supplying water to the Weenen Water Supply Scheme.
-The design capacity is 2.5 $M\ell$ /day (uTDM operator) however, the plant has been producing $1.7M\ell$ /day56 for the last 6 months.
-No less than $1.8M\ell$ /day is abstracted from the farmer's dam, which is fed by the irrigation canal, which takes its water from the Bushmans River.
-Water meter records are poor but the water meters on the clear water and the raw water are reported to be functional.
+The design capacity is 2.5 $M\ell$ /day (uTDM operator) however, the plant has been producing 1.0 $M\ell$ /day57 for the last 6 months due to loadshedding.
+No less than 1.1 $M\ell$ /day is abstracted from the farmer's dam, which is fed by the irrigation canal, which takes its water from the Bushmans River.
+Water meter records are poor but the water meters on the clear and raw water mains are reported to be functional.